zareith/sqlite-json-db/README.md

 // ref
 const usersRef = db.collection<User>("users").doc("123");

-// Properties existing on both old and new object will be updated.
-// Properties only existing on the new object will be added.

-// If merge is false, properties only present on the old object will be deleted.
-// Merge is true by default
+// Insert/Replace the complete document

-await ref.set({ name: "DERP Doe" }, { merge: true });
+await ref.put({ name: "DERP Doe", age: 100 });
 // document in DB is now { name: "DERP Doe", age: 100 }

-await ref.set({ name: "DERP Doe" }, { merge: false });
+// Selectively update specific properties await ref.update({ name: "DERP Doe" });
 // document in DB is now { name: "DERP Doe" }
+// This will not do anything if the doc is not already present
 ```

 ### Delete Documents in Collection